 Frequently Asked Questions

 *The following are not allowed in the CP Pool complex: bikes, scooters, skateboards, hoverboards, roller-blades, inline skates, frisbees, soccer balls and other non-aquatic athletic equipment.*

-- A: We will be allowing non-resident guests 7-days per week beginning Saturday, June 19.
-Princeton residents and CP Pool members will be allowed to bring no more than 5 guests (per family) to the pool on any given day.
+- A: We will be allowing non-resident guests in 2023.
+Princeton residents and CP Pool members will be allowed to bring non-resident guests to the pool on any given day.
 Pool members/residents must be present at the pool while their guests are in attendance.
-The guest form and waiver must be printed, completed, signed and brought to the pool.
-A parent/guardian must sign the waiver for any guests under 18.
+The guest form and waiver must be completed and presented at the time of entry to the pool complex.

 - Guests must be sponsored by either a Pool member or DAC holder and then pay the appropriate daily admission fee upon entry to the pool.
-(Guest of a Pool member = $6/youth & $12/adult.
-Guest of a DAC Holder = $13/youth and $16/adult)
+(Guest of a Pool member = $7/youth & $14/adult.
+Guest of a DAC Holder = $14/youth and $18/adult)

 - PRD reserves the right to limit guests as needed on any given day based on capacity and attendance.

 Q: Are you accepting any new non-resident members in 2023?

-Q: I'm a Princeton resident but I did not have a Daily Admission Card (DAC) in 2020.
-When can I pick up my DAC for 2021?
+Q: I'm a Princeton resident but I have never had a Daily Admission Card (DAC).
+When can I pick up my DAC for 2023?

-Q: I'm a Princeton resident and had a DAC in 2020, can I use the same card again this summer?
+Q: I'm a Princeton resident and had a DAC previously, can I use the same card again this summer?

-Q: Will there be tables and chairs available for use at the pool in 2021?
+Q: Are there tables and chairs available for use at the pool?